Note: This blog has been updated to reflect new expungement law enacted on October 29, 2018.

 Who Doesn’t Qualify?

-Any First or Second Degree Felony
+Any First, Second or Third Degree Felony

 Any Crime In Which a Mandatory Prison Term Is Sentenced